-If you are on the Personal plan or greater, it comes with a free version of Jetpack Security Daily for each of your websites.
+If you are on the Personal plan or greater, it comes with a free Jetpack Security Daily plan for each of your websites.
 The Entry plan only comes with the Jetpack Free license.
 Not only does Jetpack Security Daily provide automatic backups, malware scanning, and activity reports, it also offers site optimization.
 Enable the Site Accelerator to run static files and images through Jetpack’s CDN.
 Enabling image lazy loading is usually particularly effective at decreasing the load time of your website.

 Sometimes you may need a little more help in optimizing your website images and static files.
 The following plugins may be useful in that regard:

 WP Smush is an image optimization plugin that allows you to compress and optimize your website images quickly and easily without loss of quality.

 Autoptimize makes optimizing your site really easy.
 It can aggregate, minify and cache scripts and styles, injects CSS in the page head by default (but can also defer), moves and defers scripts to the footer and minifies HTML.
 Plus much more!
 Read more about it here.

 It is extremely common to find that a plugin has been the culprit in a slow loading website.
 The quick way to test if a plugin is causing performance problems is to disable them all.
 If you see an immediate improvement then you know at least one of those plugins is to blame.
 Reactivating them one at a time until you notice a problem again will help you identify which one is the source.